Volcanoes National Park Rwanda / Parc National Des Volcans (PNV)

 Carry your passport with you as you head to the park headquarters for an early morning pre-tracking briefing by park officials.
 Your gorilla permits will be crosschecked with your passports to verify that you are the right owner of the permit.
 At this moment, you are expected to be ready with your packed lunch since no one is certain about the time you will take to see these gorillas.

-A cup of tea/ coffee is served as you are being entertained by the local traditional Kinyarwanda dancers to give you a good start of a strenuous yet exciting day, before the ranger guide gives you tips on how to conduct yourself on this trek.
+A cup of tea/ coffee is served as you are being entertained by the local traditional Kinyarwanda dancers to give you a good start of a strenuous yet exciting day, before the ranger guide gives you tips on how to conduct yourself on this safari trek.

 Assigning the groups highly depends on the fitness and age of the guests.
 For example, those above 45 years and the ones with less fitness are assigned the ‘easy to find’ gorilla families which do not wander far away from the trail heads.
 However, even those with special interests about specific groups may inform their guides to help them negotiate with rangers before assigning the groups such that they may be assigned those specific groups too.